stolostron/deploy/README.md

     kubectl delete -k multiclusterhub-operator/
     ```

-2. Not all objects are currently being cleaned up by the `multiclusterhub-operator` upon deletion... you can ensure all objects are cleaned up by executing the `uninstall.sh` script in the `multiclusterhub-operator` dir:
+2. Not all objects are currently being cleaned up by the `multiclusterhub-operator` upon deletion.
+You can ensure all objects are cleaned up by executing the `uninstall.sh` script in the `multiclusterhub-operator` dir:
     ```bash
     ./multiclusterhub-operator/uninstall.sh
     ```